Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Preliminaries

 We will also need the notion of the \textbf{free-boundary Gaussian free field} on a domain $D$ with harmonically non-trivial boundary, as defined in~\cite[\S3.2]{zip}.
-Again, this is defined modulo additive constant, and the Hilbert space this time is the closure of the space of smooth functions whose gradients are in $L^2(D)$ (these functions need not be compactly supported).
+The free-boundary GFF is defined in the same way as the zero-boundary GFF but with $H(D)$ replaced by the Hilbert space closure $H^F(D)$ of the space of smooth functions whose gradients are in $L^2(D)$, considered modulo additive constant (these functions need not be compactly supported).
+Note that we have to consider functions only modulo additive constant in order for the Dirichlet inner product to be positive definite on this space.
+Note also that, since it is constructed as a limit (in a Sobolev space or space of distributions) of functions modulo additive constant, the free-boundary GFF is a distribution modulo additive constant.

 We note for later reference some key properties of the GFF.
-The first of these is the \emph{domain Markov property}~\cite[\S2.6]{gffm}; for a zero-boundary GFF in $D$, this states that if $U \subseteq D$ is open, then we can write $h = h_1 + h_2$ where $h_1$ is a zero-boundary GFF on $U$ and $h_2$ is a random harmonic function independent of $h_1$.
-This is proven by considering the orthogonal decomposition of $H(D)$ into the space $H(U)$ and the subspace of $H(D)$ given by functions that are harmonic in~$U$.
-Secondly, a different orthogonal decomposition yields that for a zero-boundary GFF on the unit disc $\mathbb{D}$, one has the \emph{radial--lateral decomposition} given by $h = h^L + h^R$, where $h^R$ and $h^L$ are independent, the \emph{radial part} $h^R$ is a radially symmetric function (and is the projection of $h$ onto the space of radially symmetric functions) and the \emph{lateral part} $h^L$ has mean zero on all circles centred at 0 (and is the projection of $h$ onto the space of functions with zero mean on all such circles).
-We will use similar decompositions for the whole-plane GFF (described in~\cite[Example 3.5]{ghs}) and for the half-plane GFF (described in~\cite[Example 3.6]{ghs}).
+Firstly, it is straightforward to check that the Dirichlet inner product is conformally invariant in two dimensions, from which it follows that the GFF is also conformally invariant.
+In particular the whole-plane GFF, and the free-boundary GFF on $\h$, are invariant under scalings and translations (when considered modulo additive constant).
+Secondly, one has the \emph{domain Markov property}~\cite[\S2.6]{gffm}; for a zero-boundary GFF in $D$, this states that if $U \subseteq D$ is open, then we can write $h = h_1 + h_2$ where $h_1$ is a zero-boundary GFF on $U$ and~$h_2$ is a random harmonic function independent of $h_1$.
+This holds because $H(D)$ is the orthogonal direct sum of the space $H(U)$ and the subspace $H_\mathrm{harm}(U)$ of $H(D)$ given by functions that are harmonic in~$U$, so that one can define $h_1$ and $h_2$ as the orthogonal projections of $h$ onto, respectively, $H(U)$ and $H_\mathrm{harm}(U)$.
+Independence of $h_1$ and $h_2$ follows by taking the basis for $H(D)$ in~(\ref{eq:gffdef}) to be a union of bases for $H(U)$ and $H_\mathrm{harm}(U)$.
+Note that the domain Markov property also holds if $h$ is instead a whole-plane GFF, or if $h$ is a free-boundary GFF on $\h$ and $U=\h$.
+In these cases $h_2$ will only be defined modulo additive constant---this will be discussed further at the beginning of~\S\ref{section:lqg}.